 Aboueisha et al. (2022) published a meta-analysis of BDET in children less than 18 years of age.
 A database search identified seven studies that examined the safety and efficacy of BDET in pediatric patients (n=408) from the database inception to March 2021.
-The evidence base included 6 retrospective cohort studies and 1 prospective cohort study with a matched retrospective control group.
-Among these studies, 4 were designed as single-arm investigations, while 3 studies compared the outcomes of BDET with ventilation tube insertion (VT).
+The evidence base included six retrospective cohort studies and one prospective cohort study with a matched retrospective control group.
+Among these studies, four were designed as single-arm investigations, while three studies compared the outcomes of BDET with ventilation tube insertion (VT).
 The pooled studies included a total of 408 children, averaging 9.9 years of age, with an average follow-up period of 19.2 months.
 In all but one study, patients had a history of prior surgeries, including VT plus adenoidectomy or VT alone.
-Aggregating data from all 7 studies, the pooled complications exhibited an incidence rate of 5.1% (95% CI, 3.1 to 8.4), with self-limited epistaxis being the most frequently reported complication.
+Aggregating data from all seven studies, the pooled complications exhibited an incidence rate of 5.1% (95% CI, 3.1 to 8.4), with self-limited epistaxis being the most frequently reported complication.
 No major adverse events were reported.
-Type A tympanograms increased from 15.1% (95% CI, 8.5 to 28.4).
-In the 3 studies that compared BDET to VT, a significant difference in the rate of failure (need for reoperation, persistent type B tympanogram, or persistence of symptoms) was observed, favoring the BDET group, however, high heterogeneity was observed across the 3 studies pooled for this estimate.
+Type A tympanograms increased from 15.1% to 73.6% (95% CI, 58% to 84.9%) and Type B tympanograms decreased from 64.2% in the preoperative period to 16.1% (95% CI, 8.5 to 28.4).
+In the three studies that compared BDET to VT, a significant difference in the rate of failure (need for reoperation, persistent type B tympanogram, or persistence of symptoms) was observed, favoring the BDET group, however, high heterogeneity was observed across the three studies pooled for this estimate.

-Although Aboueisha and colleagues noted several limitations (e.g., RCTs, small number of studies, and that the BDET technique is not yet standardized, and different types of balloons were used during studies), they concluded that BDET +/-tympanostomy tube placement may produce outcomes that are comparable if not superior to tympanostomy tube placement alone in treating chronic otitis medica with effusion.
+Although Aboueisha and colleagues noted several limitations (e.g., RCTs, small number of studies, that the BDET technique is not yet standardized, and different types of balloons were used during studies), they concluded that BDET with or without tympanostomy tube placement may produce outcomes that are comparable, if not superior to, tympanostomy tube placement alone in treating chronic otitis medica with effusion.
 The authors concluded the procedure was safe with no major adverse events, and future prospective RCTs may help better determine the best candidate in the pediatric population.

 Saniasiaya et al. (2022) performed a literature review to cover the current literature available on the outcomes of BDET in children.
 A literature search, conducted from 1990 to 2020, identified only seven articles which included six retrospective cohort case series and one cohort of matched controls.
 Of the 284 patients included in the review, a total of 463 balloon dilations were performed either bilaterally or unilaterally.
 The total number of patients for each study ranged from 1 to 66, with a mean age of 7.8 years.
-BDET was performed as a second-line treatment in 6 studies, whereas in one study, BDET was the first-line treatment for ETD.
-The most common finding of ETD was middle ear effusion, as demonstrated in 5 studies.
-No major complications were reported in all 7 studies included.
-Minor complications were noted in 4 studies, with the most common minor complication includes serous otitis media in 13 patients and epistaxis in 5 patients.
-All studies revealed improvement of symptoms demonstrated in most patients, however, inability equalize pressure documents in 11 patients in one study.
-Revision BDET was performed in only one study.
+BDET was performed as a second-line treatment in six studies, whereas in one study, BDET was the first-line treatment for ETD.
+The most common finding of ETD was middle ear effusion, as demonstrated in five studies.
+No major complications were reported in all seven studies included.
+Minor complications were noted in four studies, with the most common minor complication includes serous otitis media in 13 patients and epistaxis in five patients.
 The authors concluded that BDET may be considered as an alternative procedure following failed standard treatment.
 However, the authors noted that the quality of evidence is inadequate to recommend widespread use of the technique until better quality studies are completed.